alexamies/chinesenotes.com/README.md

 docker restart  mariadb
 ```

-To load data from other sources start up a mysql-client
+To load data from other sources connect to the database container
+or start up a mysql-client

 ```
 docker build -f docker/client/Dockerfile -t mysql-client-image .